 Experiment designer and statistical analysis

 After the experimental layout is defined and the reads are mapped to the reference, the gene abundances are recorded in a counts table listing the number of reads that could unambiguously mapped into each gene or transcript.
 At this stage, the user still has to formulate his experimental question by defining which treatments are to be compared against each other.
-On the experiment designer panel, that will be displayed when the mapping step is completed, each group of biological replicates of a treatment is represented by a blue box.
+On the experiment designer panel, which will be displayed when the mapping step is completed, each group of biological replicates of a treatment is represented by a blue box.
 Users can define any number of (non-redundant) direct comparisons of treatments by simply connecting two boxes with an arrow by clicking on one box and then holding down the (shift and) control keys and dragging the mouse to the other box.
 As soon as the mouse button is released, the comparison is defined as “treatmentA minus treatmentB”.
 That means that genes, that show a higher expression in treatmentA will have a positive log fold-change value and vice versa.
-Following the definition of comparisons of interest, the statistcal inference of differential gene expression can be started directly by clicking “next”.
+Following the definition of comparisons of interest, the statistical inference of differential gene expression can be started directly by clicking “next”.
 The user can choose the method for the statistical analysis of differential gene expression and can also modify other parameters that are relevant for the analysis.
 A choice of methods that correct the computed raw p-values for multiple testing are available and the user can define cut-off p-values and choose to ignore genes with a log2-fold change lesser than 1 in the analysis.

 Internally, RobiNA makes use of the excellent edgeR and DESeq packages developed in the framework of the Bioconductor project.
 Technically, all user input and the counts table generated in the mapping step is used as input to generate an R script that executes the statistical analysis.
 The script is saved, together with all other results, in the project folder and can be inspected and rerun independently.
 For users that are experienced in the use of R/Bioconductor the RobiNA-generated scripts can serve as a convenient starting point for further customized analyses.
 The statistical analysis produces output in the form of detailed tables giving log fold changes and p-values for differential expression for each comparison, a condensed results file that combines the results of all comparisons in one table and a range of descriptive plots that provide an overview of the results.
 Additionally, all quality check results, intermediary mapping results (lists of unique and ambiguous reads for each sample) and log files documenting the trimming and overall workflow progress are saved in the project folder.